Broadway theatre: Resurgence in early 1980s

-COVID-19 impacts
+2020s: COVID-19 and aftermath

-Due to the COVID-19 pandemic in the United States, Broadway theaters closed on March 12, 2020, shuttering 16 shows that were playing or were in the process of opening.
-The Broadway League shutdown was extended first to April, then to May, then June, then September 2020 and January 2021, and later to June 1, 2021.
-Then-governor Andrew Cuomo announced that most sectors of New York would have their restrictions lifted on May 19, 2021, but he stated that Broadway theatres would not be able to immediately resume performances on this date due to logistical reasons.
-In May 2021, Cuomo announced that Broadway theaters would be allowed to reopen on September 14, and the League confirmed that performances would begin to resume in the fall season.Springsteen on Broadway became the first full-length show to resume performances, opening on June 26, 2021, to 1,721 vaccinated patrons at the St. James Theatre.
+Due to the COVID-19 pandemic in New York City, Broadway theaters closed on March 12, 2020, shuttering 16 shows that were playing or were in the process of opening.
+The Broadway League shutdown was extended multiple times as 2020 passed into 2021.
+Governor Andrew Cuomo announced that most sectors of New York would have their restrictions lifted on May 19, 2021, but he stated that Broadway theatres would not be able to immediately resume performances on this date due to logistical reasons.
+In May 2021, Cuomo set a target that Broadway theaters should be allowed to reopen on September 14.
+The League confirmed that performances would resume in the fall season.Springsteen on Broadway became the first full-length show to resume performances, opening on June 26, 2021, to 1,721 vaccinated patrons at the St. James Theatre.
 Pass Over then had its first preview on August 4, and opened on August 22, 2021, becoming the first new play to open.
 Hadestown and Waitress were the first musicals to resume performances on September 2, 2021.
 The 74th Tony Awards were also postponed; the Tony nominations were announced on October 15, 2020, and took place on September 26, 2021.
-On July 30, 2021, it was announced that all Broadway theaters required attendees to provide proof of full COVID-19 vaccination.
-The rule applied to guests ages 12+.
+On July 30, 2021, it was announced that all Broadway theaters required attendees aged 12+ to provide proof of full COVID-19 vaccination.
 Those under age 12 were required to provide a negative COVID-19 test (PCR within 72 hours or antigen within six hours of the performance start time).
-Beginning November 8, those ages 5-11 also had the option to provide proof of at least one vaccination shot.
-Effective December 14, in accordance with NYC's vaccination mandate, guests ages 5-11 were required to have at least one vaccination shot until January 29, 2022, where they had to be fully vaccinated.
+Beginning November 8, those ages 5–11 also had the option to provide proof of at least one vaccination shot.
+Effective December 14, in accordance with NYC's vaccination mandate, guests ages 5–11 were required to have at least one vaccination shot until January 29, 2022, where they had to be fully vaccinated.
 The vaccine mandate lasted until April 30, and attendees were also required to wear face masks until July 1.